Climbing the Bedouin routes of Wadi Rum

 Now, in the 21st century, Rum is acknowledged as one of the world’s best desert climbing areas and the Bedouin routes have achieved the ultimate accolade of among the world’s best mountain adventures.
 In addition there are over 500 new climbs in Rum from easy scrambles up to grade 8 climbs, as well as numerous desert treks, and camel and horse safaris.
 Our Bedouin friends are prospering as desert and mountain guides and have opened visitor camps in the desert.
 The hospitality that they gave so freely to four strangers in 1984 has reaped its deserved rewards.

-For more info on Jordan and the mountains of Rum, visit www.nomadstravel.co.uk or check out the Cicerone guides below.
+For more info on Jordan and the mountains of Rum, visit www.nomadstravel.co.uk.